 Finalists and winners

-Three finalist schools or classes in each of the three age-group categories will be contacted via email and announced on this website in October (date TBC).
+Four finalist schools or classes in each of the three age-group categories will be contacted via email and announced on this website later this year.
 Please ensure you submit a valid email address with your entry.

 Prizes for each of the three winning schools or classes include: